liip/TheA11yMachine/README.md

     -U, --exclude-by-urls <urls>       Exclude URL to test by using a regular expression without delimiters (e.g. 'news|contact').
 ```

-Then, the simplest use is `a11ym` with an URL:
+Thus, the simplest use is to run `a11ym` with a URL:

 ```sh
 $ ./a11ym http://example.org